bassbeaver/gkernel-docs/docs/1_main-concepts.md

 * Event listener - function that receive and process events (dispatched by framework) and can affect request processing flow.

+### Configuration

+Gkernel uses yaml file to describe application configuration.
+Path to this file should be passed to Kernel constructor.
+Config file describes application parameters (like port to listen on, environment etc.), routes, services and event listeners.

 ### Request lifecycle

 Request processing cycle (also it can be called request lifecycle) has next main parts:

 1. Framework receives request and performs routing to determine controller for request processing.
 If required route not exists - framework creates `NotFoundHttpError` and dispatches `RuntimeError` event.
 2. `RequestReceived` event is being dispatched.
 If listeners for that event returned response object - framework goes to p.5.